 If you’re still asking yourself, “Should I sell my car to a local dealer?”
 I’d caution that you shouldn’t.
 I think you’ll find one of the other two options more attractive for obvious reasons.

-Sell your car to Carvana, or Vroom, or CarMax
+The Easy Option: Sell to Carvana, Vroom, or CarMax

 National used car dealers have invested millions of dollars to create “seamless” and “technology-driven” ways to buy your car.
 CarMax pioneered the marketing of “we’d like to buy your car, please sell it to us” many years ago, and since then, upstart companies like Carvana and Vroom have doubled-down on purchasing used cars directly from consumers.